Legislation Status Report

 Requiring the University System of Maryland to conduct a study to evaluate the relationship between climate change, homeowner's insurance, and emergency and disaster preparedness; requiring the University, by January 1, 2027, to submit a report to the General Assembly on the federal flood insurance program, and private flood insurance programs and make recommendations on actions and modifications to mitigate risks associated with climate change and improve the service and responsiveness of insurers; etc.

-In the Senate - Hearing 2/25 at 1:00 p.m.
-(2/11)Finance
+In the House - Hearing 4/02 at 1:00 p.m.
+(Environment and Transportation) (3/25)Environment and Transportation

 Wed 2/25 1:00 PM

-SB 747 (HB 469)Condominiums - Mandatory Insurance Coverage
+SB 747 (HB 469)LinkCondominiums - Unit Owner Responsibility for Damage or Destruction and Mandatory Insurance Coverage

 McKay